PatrickMaiyer/Portapack_Wiki/BLETX.md

 1. Single transmit mode.
 (This mode transmits a single BLE packet OTA given the file parameters.)
 2. Loop Mode (This mode continuously transmits by the total number of repeats given by the file.)

+A file must be present, unless moving from the BLE RX app, in order to transmit a packet.
+Use the **Open file** button to select which file to transmit.
+Information on file format is found below.
+Once loaded, the screen will update the UI with the current packet to send.
+If there are multiple packets in the file, the screen will update this information based on which packet is being transmitted.

 1. The **Speed** setting allows the user to adjust how fast the transmit occurs.
 (This is still a WIP as I have not yet defined literal speeds to the numbers, but **Speed 1** seems to transmit close to 100ms a packet.)

 2. The **Channel** setting allows you to select which channel to transmit on.